bchu/bchu.github.io/source/_posts/2015-03-24-the-discovery-of-magic.markdown

 ### A crazier side note:

-I am much, much less convinced of these things, but I personally foresee two outcomes for us over the next two centuries or so.
+I am much, much less convinced of these things, but I foresee two outcomes for us over the next two centuries or so.
 Humanity reaches an unimaginably advanced level of technological achievement (exponential technological progress), or we end up killing ourselves off.
 This binary outcome is a fun thing to think about, but not anything that applies to decisions I make today.

 <br>

+<a name="1" href="#1-back">[1]</a> A microcosmic example of this is planning out college.
+Originally I carefully planned out all the classes I'd take during my four years at Berkeley.
+That plan was abandoned within my first year at Berkeley because I realized: 1) the professor teaching a class is the most important factor (and it changes every semester), 2) every semester I'd learn about a new topic I hadn't been interested in before, and 3) new classes emerged every year.

-<a name="1" href="#1-back">[1]</a> Interestingly, with hindsight we can notice the seeds of the fifty years that followed.
+<a name="2" href="#2-back">[2]</a> With hindsight we can notice the seeds of the fifty years that followed.
 Chemotherapy had barely emerged, and is today firmly established in medicine.
 African nations - independent - still struggle with the legacy of colonialism.
 And computing has exploded and taken over our lives.

-<a name="2" href="#2-back">[2]</a> Think about the first derivative of society.
-And the second derivative if you're adventurous.

 <a name="3" href="#3-back">[3]</a> I have no idea if I'll live to see *specific* technologies like artificial general intelligence or whatever else is going to be hyped tomorrow.